 Cold Gel Therapy for Shoulder Rotator Cuff Injury and Pain

 Biofreeze Pain Relieving Gel

-is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use and repetitive use injuries.
+is a cold therapy gel that provides pain relief for new injuries and is great as a maintenance treatment for overuse and repetitive use injuries.
 Cold therapy should be used instead of heat on new injuries to help reduce inflammation.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 Biofreeze should be kept on hand for those who stress shoulder and rotator cuff muscles with job or hobby related activities.

 Hot and Cold Shoulder Therapy Wrap